DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/GLOSSARY.md

 The terms in a vocabulary are described using an ontology.

 #ControlledVocabulary
-A Vocabulary which is subject to an editorial process or even fixed.
+A Vocabulary which is subject to an editorial process or even fixed one.